-All complaints will be taken seriously and will be investigated and addressed expeditiously, usually within sixty (60) working days of receipt of the complaint by the Title IX Coordinator or her representative, the Dean of Students, the Dean of the College, or the Director of Human Resources as appropriate.
+All complaints will be taken seriously and will be investigated and addressed expeditiously upon receipt of the complaint by the Title IX Coordinator or designee, the Dean of Students, the Dean of the College, or the Director of Human Resources as appropriate.
 Every reasonable effort will be made to preserve the confidentiality of all parties to the extent that the investigative process allows.
 Only relevant information will be disclosed to those people with a need for information regarding the investigation.